APSRTC Central Bus Station, Tirupati

-A.P.S.R.T.C Central Bus Station (CBS) is a bus station located in Tirupati in the Indian state of Andhra Pradesh.
+APSRTC Central Bus Station (CBS) is a bus station located in Tirupati in the Indian state of Andhra Pradesh.
 It is owned by Andhra Pradesh State Road Transport Corporation (APSRTC).
 It operates buses to all parts of the State and to nearby cities in Tamil Nadu, Karnataka, Telangana.
 This Bus station is spread over an area of 13.22 acres of land and it is the third largest Bus station in Andhra Pradesh after Pandit Nehru Bus Station (28 acres), NTR Bus Station (20.32 acres).

 Structure

 There are three mini bus stations in the Tirupati Central bus station complex with a total of 64 platforms in 13.22 acres.
 The Srihari bus station, formerly known as Central bus station, is utilized for eastern services.
 The Srinivasa bus station is for west-bound destinations.
 The Saptagiri link bus station, renamed Yedukondala bus station, is utilized for services to Tirumala.

 Tirupati bus stand had a fleet of 1500 buses with nearly 3900 daily trips.
 It carries on an average of 1.3 lakh passengers per day during normal days which makes it one of the busiest bus-stands.